 Read more about First Nations Launch and apply

-The Special Initiatives Program (SIP) provides planning grants and supplemental grants for new or ongoing projects that have space-related content and are intended to encourage, attract, or retain underrepresented groups in Science, Technology, Engineering, and Mathematical fields, especially women, minorities, and persons with disabilities.
+The Special Initiatives Program (SIP) provides planning and supplemental grants for new or ongoing projects that have space-related content and are intended to encourage, attract, or retain underrepresented groups in Science, Technology, Engineering, and Mathematical fields, especially women, minorities, and persons with disabilities.
 Learn more and apply to the SIP.